 You’ve probably heard about the importance of getting your mammogram for years, but are they really necessary after all?
-A recent study and an article in The New York Times have come to a potentially startling conclusion: Mammograms may not be as beneficial as they were previously proclaimed to be.
+An article in The New York Times have come to a potentially startling conclusion: Mammograms may not be as beneficial as they were previously proclaimed to be.
 So should you bother?

 Why Not Get a Mammogram, Just to Be Safe?